CONFERENCE

 José Martinetti, IUFM, Nice

-Analysis of two types of social and political violence in Corsica between the beginning and the end of twentieth century
+Analysis of two types of social and political violence in Corsica

 Vangelis Tzoukas and Thodoris Spyros, Panteion University